the recipe of today is the very popular punjabi dum aloo. this dum aloo recipe is more restaurant like and not spicy-hot like the kashmiri dum aloo.

 6: fry this whole masala paste till the oil starts to leave the sides. another important step.

 8: stir and fry again till the oil leaves the sides of the masala paste. can you see the oil bubbles at the sides…

 10: bring the whole curry to a boil.

 12: simmer till the gravy thickens a bit and lastly add lemon juice and salt.

-punjabi dum aloo recipe details below:
+punjabi dum aloo recipe below:

 - 10-12 baby potatoes